 - Self-referrals from individuals and their carers (patients that are already known to service or have been discharged within 72 hours can self-refer)

 Milton Keynes UCR Teams are available 24/7 (limited access to therapy support after 7pm).
-You can contact your local UCR Team on 07917173081.

 If you need help in a crisis, please do the following